NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 ## Programming Northern Widget data loggers

-Each of our data loggers' `README.md` pages contains information on programming them, with (at the time of writing) the Resnik data logger having a complete example.
+Each of our data loggers' `README.md` pages contains information on programming them, with (at the time of writing) the Okapi data logger having a complete example.
 For reference, these data loggers are:
-* [Project Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay): Microamp-power.
+* [Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay): Microamp-power.
 (More inforamtion available at the [Margay Library page](https://github.com/NorthernWidget-Skunkworks/Margay_Library))
-* [Project Resnik](https://github.com/NorthernWidget-Skunkworks/Project-Resnik): Telemetry-enabled with integrated solar charging.
+* [Okapi](https://github.com/NorthernWidget-Skunkworks/Project-Okapi): Telemetry-enabled with integrated solar charging.

 ### Margay: no sensor example